dancinnamon-okta/auth0-smartfhir-demo/README.md

 - Go into AWS route 53, and add a CNAME for your authz service domain -> CF distribution domain name.

 ### Step 4- Test the standalone launch flow
+go to login to auth0 and navigate to Auth Pipeline -> Rules, then turn on all the rules in order to get token proxy running.
 For a quick test, you can use the ONC inferno test suite.
 It has been pre-registered with your auth0 tenant.